dasdigidings/ch2iPCB-upgrade-for-RPI-Gateway/README.md

 # TTN LoRaWAN Gateway upgrade
 *suitable for RaspberryPi3b+ with chi2-PCB and IMST-iC880a-SPI Board*

-(see https://github.com/ch2i/iC880A-Raspberry-PI for technical documentation of the PCB)
+(see https://github.com/ch2i/iC880A-Raspberry-PI for technical documentation and layout of the PCB)

 > this is a step by step description how to upgrade your ttn lorawan
 > gateway with environmental sensor (Bosch BME280) and digital voltmeter